KrastanDraganov/Competitions/README.md

 # Competitions
-Solutions to Competitive Programming problems from national and international competitions.
+Solutions to competitive programming problems from Bulgarian and international competitions.